 Bob described it as a multi-tenant hosted commodity that provided yet another avenue to outsource a service, Ruven pointed out the fact that the cloud provided a simple exchange: you are giving up a level of control in exchange for cost savings.

 Speaking of cost, another thing that was pointed out by Paul was the financial function of the cloud; specifically that while on-premise solutions are traditionally paid for by a one-time cost, the cloud most often relies on a monthly subscription stricture.
 Chris perhaps provided the most straightforward, traditional description.
-Namely, that the cloud is a means of delivering information to a ubiquitous point that you can access from anywhere.
+Namely, the cloud is a means of delivering information to a ubiquitous point that you can access from anywhere.

 Once a definition of the cloud could be loosely established, the panel moved on to a debate about what the cloud actually means within our organization.
 Perhaps one of the biggest impacts the cloud has made is to change the dynamic of the relationship between IT and the business.
 Whereas traditionally, IT held most of the control, with the introduction of the cloud to organizations, there has definitely been a change in control.